 If a brand-new smartphone has caught your eye, don’t leap into an upgrade without taking a few important precautions.
 After all, you store a lot of important information on your smartphone, and you don’t want to lose any of it during the excitement of a switch.

-Luckily, making a smartphone upgrade from one device to another is a lot easier than it used to be because we now can store most of our digital possessions in the cloud, meaning our data is saved over the Internet to services like iCloud or Google Photos rather than being stored exclusively on our phone.
+Luckily, the answer to the question “how can I upgrade my phone?” is a lot easier than it used to be.
+That’s because we now can store most of our digital possessions in the cloud, meaning our data is saved over the Internet to services like iCloud or Google Photos rather than being stored exclusively on our phone.
 In addition, you can find some key apps that will help you almost seamlessly switch from one device to another.
 Here’s what you need to know.

 Unless you’re planning on completely starting over, chances are you’re going to want to take everything on your old phone, from browser settings to contacts, along with you.
 The built-in backup tools in Android and iOS now let you save almost everything you need to the cloud or to a computer.
 These tools capture and save a lot of your phone’s important contents, including photos and videos, call history, and browser settings, so you can simply retrieve them on your new phone.

 Make sure you have this feature set up and working properly.
 If you’re currently using an Android smartphone, go to Settings, then System, then Backup.
 On iOS, go to Settings, then tap your Apple ID name, then iCloud.
 You can also make a backup through iTunes by connecting your iPhone to your computer.

 For some items, you won’t need to do anything at all.
 If you’re letting Apple or Google manage your emails, contacts, and calendars, all of that will automatically show up on your new phone as soon as you sign in to your account.
 Make sure that your accounts are “synced” so that your Apple ID or Google account has the most up-to-date data.